Little Traverse Bay Bands of Odawa Indians: Little Traverse Bay Bands of Odawa Indians v. Whitmer

 In August 2015, the tribe filed a lawsuit against the State of Michigan alleging that the state has not fulfilled its side of an 1855 agreement with the tribe.
 At issue was whether the agreement created a "reservation" in the northwest corner of the lower peninsula of Michigan, and if it did create a reservation whether the U.S. Congress has ever changed that status.
 The lawsuit was joined by many co-defendants, including the cities of Charlevoix, Petoskey, and Harbor Springs; Emmet and Charlevoix counties; several townships; and two nonprofit groups of local property owners.

 In August 2019, United States District Court, W.D.
 Michigan, Southern Division granted summary judgement to the defendants stating that "...after a review of the entirety of the historical record, summary judgment is warranted on the Tribe’s claims because the 1855 treaty cannot plausibly be read to create an Indian reservation..."

-The tribe appeal before the U.S. 6th Circuit Court of Appeals.
+The tribe appealed before the U.S. 6th Circuit Court of Appeals.
 The 6th Circuit ruled against the tribe in May 2021, finding that "... the Treaty of 1855 did not create a system of federal superintendence sufficient to establish an Indian reservation for the Band."